-The Draft South Eastern Regional Planning Guidelines were published in December 2009 and these set out the population projections for the region as a whole, which local authorities must have regard to.
+The South Eastern Regional Planning Guidelines were adopted in July 2010 and these set out the population projections for the region as a whole, which local authorities must have regard to.
 The population projections for the region were broken down into an allocation for each constituent county.
 This allocation for County Kilkenny must be divided amongst all the settlements.
 Such a distribution results in a limited potential for growth, particularly for the smaller settlements in the settlement hierarchy such as Gowran.